 Sign 2: Taste is very rancid

 When you taste the oil for correctness, it is not necessary to swallow the sip.
 It is enough to put a small amount on the tongue.
-Although extra virgin oil has a naturally robust taste, you will definitely know the difference if the liquid is rancid.
+Although extra virgin oil has a naturally robust taste, you will definitely know the difference of rancid olive oil.

 Sign 3: The texture is too blurred